-There the store was categorised as a 'wood shop', in other words, that its proprietor sold wood.
+There the store was described as a 'wood shop', in other words, made of wood.

 But yesterday in the Mitchell Library I saw in an amazing book, Wright's Australian and American commercial directory and gazeteer (New York, 1881), that J. Mawbey was listed as a 'fruiterer' in Mudgee.